khanhpdt/dsalgs/src/sorting/sorting_algorithms.md

 ## Merge sort

+There are two approaches to implement merge sort.
+One is top-down and the other is bottom-up.

-This algorithm uses the divide-and-conquer technique to sort an input array.
+The top-down implementation uses the divide-and-conquer technique to sort the input array.
 It first divides the array into two subarrays, then recursively sorts those subarrays, and finally _merges_ those subarrays to produce the sorted version of the original array.
+On the other hand, the bottom-up implementation starts from the smallest subarrays and _merges_ them until arriving at the whole array.

 The crux of this algorithm is the merge operation, which combines two sorted arrays to produce a new sorted array with all the elements from those two arrays.